Let’s look on the bright side. Spring arrives on Friday! But yes, a Winter Storm looms on the horizon.

-With the latest winter storm expected to arrive in New Jersey Sunday night, Governor Chris Christie declared a State of Emergency.
+With a winter storm expected to impact transportation and travel throughout New Jersey, Governor Chris Christie declared a State of Emergency Wednesday.

 Road crews were back at it again Sunday preparing for yet another round of snow, sleet and freezing rain expected to makes it way across the Philadelphia region.

 Another weekend storm will impact the Delaware Valley on Sunday afternoon and night.

 Many parts of the U.S. have already broken records for snowfall and below zero temperatures while other parts have seen unseasonably warm temperatures.

 The weekend winter storm that swept across the Delaware Valley moved out, but left behind an icy, slushy, wet mess, causing a slow, hazardous commute and also left homes and businesses without power Sunday morning.

 Eight inches of snow added up to shoulder-height mounds at the street ends along the Washington Street Mall as people dug out from a winter storm in Cape May.